antzGames/Godot-Compatibility-Decal-Node/README.md

 The nodes do not work with the Forward+ or Mobile renderers.
 Use Godot's built-in Decal node when targeting those renderers.

-Tested on Godot 4.4.1 on Windows (NVIDIA RTX 3050) and Linux (Intel Inegrated Graphics) platforms.
+Tested on Godot 4.4.1 on Windows (NVIDIA RTX 3050) and Linux (Intel Integrated Graphics) platforms.

 ## Features
 - Projects decals onto uneven surfaces (e.g., terrain or complex geometry).